 One Ingredient Natural Laundry Detergent

-I’m so happy to share with you guys this easy homemade laundry detergent.
-It’s no secret that store-bought laundry detergent is not the healthiest of products.
+It’s no secret that store-bought laundry detergent contains ingredients that aren’t great for the environment and our bodies.
 From sulfates to dioxanes to fragrances, conventional laundry detergents are sudsing up a toxic soup in your washing machine.

-I searched for a solution to my homemade laundry detergent problem and found these:
+When I searched for a solution to my homemade laundry detergent problem, I found these:

 What are these crazy-looking things, you ask?
 These are soap berries, or soap nuts as they are also called.
 They are the simplest form of natural laundry detergent that you’ll find.